-Community Benefit Resources provides assistance to community-led groups, coalitions, and public officials who want to improve the social, economic, and racial equity outcomes of development projects.
+Community Benefits Resources provides assistance to community-led groups, coalitions, and public officials who want to improve the social, economic, and racial equity outcomes of development projects.
 We can help you:

 Build your vision & prioritize goals